CYCBrian/Week-9-node.js-readme-generator/README.md

   * [License](#license)

   ## Description
   This command-line application generates a README.md file based on user input using the Inquirer package.
+In fact, this very README is done with the application!

   ## Installation
   Clone this reository to your local environment  with the SSH key or download the ZIP file.